-My reading habit was formed thanks to ‘Library Period’ at school.
-This once a week practise required us to stay put silently in our beautiful library and read compulsorily for an hour.
-This forced reading helped cultivate a habit which later led me to join the school library, and after passing out of school, a regularly library near home.
+My reading habit was formed thanks to the ‘Library Period’ at school.
+This once-a-week practice required us to stay put silently in our beautiful library and read compulsorily for an hour.
+This forced reading helped cultivate a habit that later led me to join the school library, and after passing out of school, a regular library near home.

 From reading a book sporadically to reading a book a week, and later reading a book a day, the number of books I read may have wavered, but I read steadily.

-This phase also made me realise why reading is the best habit to have;
+This phase also made me realize why reading is the best habit to have;